danielsaatchi/onsofa/README.md

 ## Update note [date: 20260527]
 1. Reported bugs for version 0.1.1 are fixed.
-2. New features will be available soon for upcoming version 0.2.0
+2. New features will be available soon for the upcoming version 0.1.3 or 0.2.0

 Happy hacking! 🚀